vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

   - [ ] Merge split logs [pr#2134].
   - [ ] Use the `log_schema.kubernetes_key` setting for context fields.
         See [issue#1867].
-- [ ] Add a way to load optional config files (i.e. load config file if it exists, and ignore it if it doesn't).
-Required to elegantly load multiple files so that we can split the configuration.
 - [ ] Add `kubernetes` source reference documentation.
 - [ ] Prepare Heml Chart.
 - [ ] Prepare YAML deployment config.